matrix-org/synapse/UPGRADE.rst

-To complete password reset, the page must include a way to make a `POST` request to ``/_synapse/client/password_reset/{medium}/submit_token`` with the query parameters from the original link, encoded as a URL-encoded form.
+To complete password reset, the page must include a way to make a `POST` request to ``/_synapse/client/password_reset/{medium}/submit_token`` with the query parameters from the original link, presented as a URL-encoded form.
 See the file itself for more details.

 Upgrading to v1.18.0